-NOTE: Your computer may have more than one COM USB ports available; (Windows 10) go to Settings, Bluetooth and other devices to see your USB COM port number displayed.
+NOTE: Your computer may have more than one COM USB ports available; you may need to try all of them until you get an active connection -or- (Windows 10) go to Settings, Bluetooth and other devices to see your USB COM port number displayed.
 (Windows 7) go to settings, device manager, to find the ports available.
 See # 17 for what an active connection looks like.